luoxiaojun1992/luban/README.md

 # Luban

-## Companies with overtime regulations are prohibited from using this project!

 ## Description

 Luban is a framework for building low-code platforms or low-code applications.
 It is designed to be easy to use and extend.